 Energy companies like PG&E generate power on a so-called grid.
 Some power comes from renewable sources like solar and wind, and other power comes from dirty and expensive power plants.
 The problem is, we tend to use more power from 5 pm - 9 pm.
 That's when we start cooking dinner, run the dishwasher, turn on the lights and start watching Netflix.
 All that takes power.
 But that's not when the sun shines and maybe the wind doesn't blow.
-So during those hours the power company turns on dirty and more expensive power sources.
+So during those hours utilities often turn on dirty and more expensive power sources.
 This is where OhmConnect comes in.

 OhmConnect lets it's users know that it's time to reduce our energy consumption at home.
 When we do, it saves the utility money which they, in turn, pass on to OhmConnect, who then passes it on to us.
 That makes conserving energy a win for you and me, OhmConnect, the utility, and ultimately it reduces greenhouse gas emissions.